 Tax Treatment of Card Rewards in Kuwait

-Corporate income tax applies only to foreign entities operating in Kuwait at a flat rate of 15%.
-Kuwaiti-owned businesses are subject to Zakat (2.5%) and the National Labour Support Tax (NLST, 2.5%) plus the Kuwait Foundation for the Advancement of Sciences contribution (1%).
-There is currently no VAT in Kuwait, although GCC-wide VAT implementation has been under discussion.
+What is taxed: Corporate income tax applies only to foreign entities at a flat 15%.
+Kuwaiti-owned businesses pay Zakat (2.5%), NLST (National Labour Support Tax, 2.5%), and KFAS (Kuwait Foundation for the Advancement of Sciences, 1%).
+There is currently no VAT in Kuwait, although GCC-wide implementation has been under discussion since 2018.

 How to Apply from Kuwait

-Kuwaiti crypto card applications would require the al-Bitaqa al-Madaniyya (Civil ID Card, البطاقة المدنية), issued by the Public Authority for Civil Information (PACI, al-Hay'a al-'Amma li-l-Ma'lumat al-Madaniyya, الهيئة العامة للمعلومات المدنية).
-The Civil ID is mandatory for all Kuwaiti citizens and residents, containing a 12-digit civil number, biometric data, and digital signature capability.
+Kuwaiti crypto card applications require the Al-Bitaqa Al-Madaniyya (Civil ID Card, البطاقة المدنية), issued by the Public Authority for Civil Information (PACI, Al-Haya Al-Amma li-l-Malumat Al-Madaniyya, الهيئة العامة للمعلومات المدنية).
+The Civil ID is mandatory for all citizens and residents, containing a 12-digit civil number, biometric data, and digital signature capability.

 Spending Tips for Kuwait